-I have been teaching the general public in Brighton since 2009 and specialise in working with people with anxiety.
+I have been teaching the general public since 2009 and specialise in working with the general public, many of them suffering with anxiety and general life-overwhelm.
 I have experience of working with a wide range of people, from counsellors and coaches attending for professional development to people with terminal cancer and other chronic health conditions.
-I also work within education teaching courses for teachers in schools, am part of the MYRIAD trial run by Oxford Mindfulness Centre and taught for a research trial at Sussex University.
-I have also worked in the charity and business sectors, delivering online mindfulness for a variety of different workplaces in different formats.
+I teach ongoing 2-hour MBSR courses for The Mindfulness Project, adapted MBCT for Sussex Mindfulness Centre NHS staff courses.
+I’m also trained in MBCT-L.

 I have a keen interest in the Buddhist foundations of MBA’s, and in exploring the differences and overlaps with secular mindfulness.